-A statutory accounting rule exists that establishes methodology for determining a minimum level of unearned premium reserves for single or fixed premium policies with coverage periods of 13 months or greater.
-The accounting rule is found in the NAIC Accounting Practices and Procedures Manual and is reprinted in the Academy's 2017 P/C Loss Reserve Law Manual.
+SSAP 65 establishes methodology for determining a minimum level of unearned premium reserves for single or fixed premium policies with coverage periods of 13 months or greater.
+The accounting rule is found in the NAIC Accounting Practices and Procedures Manual and is reprinted in the Academy's 2018 P/C Loss Reserve Law Manual.